Kardashian BFF Larsa Pippen Dines With Ex Scottie And Kourtney

-Is Larsa Pippen getting back together with her estranged husband Scottie?
+Is Larsa Pippen getting back together with her estranged husband, Scottie?
 She was spotted out to dinner in West Hollywood with her ex and Kourtney Kardashian.

 Larsa Pippen dined out with her friend Kourtney Kardashian last night in West Hollywood, California.
 According to Radar Online, the two were joined by Larsa’s estranged husband, basketball legend Scottie Pippen.